ianjrobertson/career-guide/app/routes.md

 - **Feedback Collection**:
   - "How much did you enjoy this?"
 (1-5 star rating)
   - "How difficult was this?"
-(1-5 scale: Too Easy ’ Too Hard)
+(1-5 scale: Too Easy ï¿½ Too Hard)
   - Optional text: "What did you like or dislike?"
   - "Try Another Skill" or "See Recommendations" buttons